QAFlag/qaflag.com/docs/json/data-payload.md

-# Submitting Data Payloads with JSON Requsts
+# Submitting Data Payloads

 When you are testing `POST`, `PATCH`, or `PUT` endpoints, you will most likely want to add a payload along with the request.
 This is extremely simple.
 Just use the `data` property.

-The example below will submit the payload as JSON encoded and autoamtically set the approprate `Content-Type` header as `application/json`
+The example below will submit the payload as JSON encoded and automatically set the approprate `Content-Type` header as `application/json`

 ```typescript
 import { Scenario, Suite } from "@qaflag/core";